 Reusable water bottle:

 Always have one water bottle with you whenever you’re heading out.
 This not only prevents us from tossing many disposable plastic bottles but also saves water.
 Wondering how this act will save the water?
-They say that the companies take 3 litres of water to make that half a litre of water.
+They say that the companies take 3 liters of water to make that half a liter of water.
 Also, they come under single-use plastics, so stay away from them.

 Benefits of water conservation: